FOLLOW US ON FACEBOOK

 The music addressed during lessons includes training pieces to develop key skills, music charts for those students also in ensembles, formal pieces for those students choosing to undertake examinations (e.g. AMEB or Trinity exams), and other aspects of learning to effectively engage with music such as reading music notation, developing aural skills, and preparing for competitions such as the Sunshine Coast Eisteddfod (when the student is ready).
 Advice about readiness and preparation for exams and competitions is provided by the student’s instrumental music teacher.

-To undertake lessons, the student’s parent must (a) complete and send to the Music Office an “Expression of Interest” form, at which point the College will contact an appropriate member of the instrumental music staff, and then (b) sign and return the contractual agreement sent by the instrumental teacher to confirm arrangements for the provision of lessons.
+To undertake lessons, the student’s parent must (a) complete online an “Expression of Interest” form, at which point the College will contact an appropriate member of the instrumental music staff, and then (b) agree to Co-curricular Music Lesson Agreement via Parent Lounge.
 Lessons are charged at the fee set by the College in line with recommended rates by the Music Teachers Association of Queensland.
 Currently lesson fees are:

 - $32.50 per half hour lesson for individual lessons